 Israelis have continued to react to last week’s swap with Hezbollah of some live prisoners for the bodies of two Israeli soldiers.
 Many observers, in Israel and abroad, have been particularly horrified by the spectacle of Lebanon making a national hero of child murderer Samir Kuntar, who was released in the deal.
 This Update features some examples of that reaction.

 First up is Canadian history professor Gil Troy, who contrasts the Israeli reception of the bodies of Eldad Regev and Ehud Goldwasser with Lebanese adulation of Kuntar.
 Basically, he asks, “How can you welcome a child murderer as a hero?”
 He says that despite the emotional costs, “Israelis should be proud of this moment of moral clarity – and wary of enemies with such distorted value systems.”
 For his full argument, CLICK HERE.
-Israeli comments noting a similar message on the aftermath of the swap are here, here, here and here, while an editorial from the Miami Herald is here.
 Some partially contrary views come from American academic Daniel Pipes and Israeli academic turned peace activist Yossi Alpher.

 As Lebanese leaders cheer return of a child-murderer, Israel mourns its two soldiers